Anthology of the Killer: Development and release

 Gillmurphy used the Unity game engine, stating that it allowed him to draw sprites and translate them into a 3D format thanks to a plugin called "Doodle Studio 95".
 He has used a reference folder of various images like masks and video game monsters for content ideas but would either mangle or combine his doodles.
 For instance, he combined the designs of the death masks of Mycenae and ruined animal statues to create the Morality Animal, a robotic antagonist from Flesh of the Killer.
 Gillmurphy had also noted that the surrealist elements of Anthology of the Killer is borrowed from general aspects of B movies, in which the mediums take advantage of using "interesting" visuals.
 The comedy and horror aspects (horror comedy) as utilized in the game, he explained, helped balance each other and created an ultimately "unsettling" tone due to the extraordinary moments being in a cycle.
 Gillmurphy also stated that he first thought of jokes then adjusted them to fit within the game's story, added in more jokes while revising his game, and combined locations "arbitrarily" if he felt that individual ones did not suit him.
 The levels of the games were created from beginning to end and have involved improvision for whenever the ingame executions did not work out.
 Gillmurphy also scrapped planned storylines from the series, such as one plotline where BB caught a fever and ended up wandering in dreams fueled in part from watching daytime television.

 The nine games of the Anthology of the Killer series were released from 2020 to 2024 on Game Jolt for free; the first entry, Voice of the Killer, was released on 3 December 2020.
 Gillmurphy said that each subsequent episode is different from the previous one based on modifications of features that he disliked or changes in the formula.
 For instance, he aimed to make Blood Of The Killer more focused on horror, violence, and the outdoors setting compared to the previous entry Flesh Of The Killer.
+In another interview, he revealed that he made the first two games earlier on but held off on releasing them publicly for a while because he was unsure of what to do with them or how others would react to them.
+After completing the development of the third entry, he then felt more confidence to publish the games.
 Following the release of the ninth and final entry, Face Of The Killer (released 5 March 2024), Anthology of the Killer was released as a paid version at Itch.io and Game Jolt on 28 May 2024 for the Windows, macOS, and Linux platforms.
 The collection, unlike with the standalone entries, has controller support.
 It was later released on Steam on 8 October 2024.
+Anthology of the Killer was released for the digital stores for the Nintendo Switch and Playstation 5 on 14 April 2026.